 How to share OneDrive expiring links from Windows

-First, open File/Windows Explorer and then go to the OneDrive folder.
-Find the file(s) or folder(s) you want to share and right-click on it or them.
-In the contextual menu, select "More OneDrive sharing options."
+If you are using Windows 11 or Windows 10 and you have installed the OneDrive desktop app, you can share straight from File Explorer.
+First, open File Explorer and then go to the OneDrive folder.
+Find the file(s) and/or folder(s) you want to share, select, and right-click on it or them.
+If you’re using Windows 11, in the contextual menu, select OneDrive and then Share.

 How to share OneDrive expiring links from Android

+If you have the OneDrive app on Android, open the app.
+You must be signed in with your Microsoft account for it to work.
 Then, navigate to the file(s) or folder(s) that you want to share.
-Select what you want to share by pressing and holding on the first item.
-Selection boxes are shown, and you can use them to select other items that you want to share.
-When you are done selecting everything, tap the Share button on the top.
+Select what you want to share by tapping and holding onto the first item.
+Then, use the checkboxes to select other items that you want to share.
+When you are done choosing everything, tap the Share button at the top.
 You can see it highlighted in the screenshot below.

 The expiring link can be used by the people receiving it until the date that you have set as its expiration day.